Thule Urban Glide 2 ReviewPrice: $450.00 List | $449.95 at Amazon

 Ease of Setup

-The Glide earned the top score for maneuverability with a 9 of 10 which ties with the BOB Revolution Flex Duallie and the Thule Chariot Cross 2.
+It earned the high score for maneuverability with a 9 of 10, tying with the BOB Revolution Flex.

 Weight and Folded Size